hobovsky/codot-client/README.fixing.md

 Feel free to use the tool extensively for its intended purpose, such as fixing large numbers of Codewars kata, even if this generates a significant number of requests.
 If you encounter usage limits that slow you down, let me know, and I may adjust them for you.

-Abuse of the tool—particularly behavior that rapidly exhausts my API tokens—may result in the tool being taken offline for everyone, which would be unfortunate. :(
+Abuse of the tool - particularly behavior that rapidly exhausts my API tokens - may result in the tool being taken offline for everyone, which would be unfortunate. :(

 ## How to Get My Katafix Key